xiaoyu0928/xiaoyu0928.github.io/index.md

 ## <a id="about-me"></a>About Me

-I'm an Assistant Professor in the Department of Library and Information Studies of the School of Cultural Heritage and Information Management at [Shanghai University](https://apply.shu.edu.cn/), China.
+I'm an Associate Professor in the Department of Library and Information Studies of the School of Cultural Heritage and Information Management at [Shanghai University](https://apply.shu.edu.cn/), China.

 I hold a PhD in Information Studies from [Wee Kim Wee School of Communication and Information](https://www.ntu.edu.sg/wkwsci) of [Nanyang Technological University, Singapore](https://www.ntu.edu.sg/index).